digitaltrails/vdu_controls/README.md

 * 2.6.0
   * Added laptop panel support, see Setting option "laptop-panel-enabled".
     Requires the commonly available "brightnessctr" command to be installed.
+    Udev is used to detect inactivity-dimming and brightness-function-keys events.
   * Fixed Settings text-input line-height on small screens.
+  * Slightly reduced the Ambient-Slider spacing/layout to match the monitor-panel layouts.
 * 2.5.0
   * Visual refresh of the Main-panel.
 Inspired by [a recent fork](https://github.com/ViktorSharga/vdu_controls_vibecodedUI) by @ViktorSharga.